Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 chhatrapati shivaji maharaj

-Chhatrapati Shivaji Maharaj was one of the greatest and smartest kings, who founded a Hindu kingdom in India in the 17th century.
+Chhatrapati Shivaji Maharaj was one of the greatest and brightest kings, who founded a Hindu kingdom in India in the 17th century.
 His life was full of such dramatic events that many people believe he was an incarnation of God.
-His entire life was dedicated to building a kingdom that he called Hindavi Swarajya.
+His entire life was dedicated to building a kingdom called Hindavi Swarajya.

 Personal Information of Chhatrapati Shivaji Maharaj: